ahmados/renju/README.md

 labs needed to create renju bot

+learning.ipynb - script for learning keras model gui.ipynb - gui for playing as human for white or black against model

-### needed at least python3 and tkinter
+### needed at least tkinter
-you can play gui renju in tkinter_0.py or notsointro.ipynb
+you can play gui renju in tkinter_0.py

-## renjubot
+## renjubot(python script)

 just launch dipper.py

-input : history of moves
+input : history of moves(or empty string)
 output: next move